mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.